WilliamY97/LearningJournal/WebDev-Rails/Setup.md

 Started the Rails development server so that we could preview the app in the browser by visiting http://localhost:8000.
 This development server is called WEBrick.

 ##What Happens When You Visit http://localhost:8000 in the Browser?
+Request / Response Cycle

 1. The browser makes a request for the URL http://localhost:8000.